iscoAdams/simulate-city/README.md

 }
 ```

-- to run the simulation
+3. run the simulation

-   run the following command:
+- to run the following command:
 ``` bash
 ./a.out
 ```
-a.out is the default assembly output file, but u can change it by compiling the cpp file via -o option.
+'a.out' is the default assembly output file, but u can change it by compiling the cpp file via -o option.

-   Alternatively u can run the file through ur c/c++ runner extension after u specify the binary file path in the launch configuration.
+##### Alternatively u can run the file through ur c/c++ runner extension after u specify the binary file path in the launch configuration.

+## usage
-- to enjoy the simulation, you can play with the following keys:
+#### to enjoy the simulation, you can play with the following keys:

 - 'w' to move forward
 - 's' to move backward